Andrew-code2020/MS2/README.md

 Deploying the project

-- To deploy the project we went in the repository on this link https://github.com/Andrew-code2020/MS2
+- To deploy the project I went into the repository on this link https://github.com/Andrew-code2020/MS2
 - Clicked on the settings button
 - Scrolled down to the Github pages section
 - clicked the dropdown menu marked none then selected master